English two-word phrases

-In spoken English, we often use two-word phrases, such as "bye-bye".
-Here are some of the more common two word phrases.
+In spoken English, we often use two-word phrases, such as “bye-bye”.
+Here are 15 of the most common two word phrases, with more in the quiz below.

 so-so = OK: "How was the meeting?"
 "So-so – it was nice to see everyone, but we didn't get anything decided."